magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 Active
 ------

-| Activate this payment gateway to users?
+| Activate this if you want to be avaible for the clients.